webplatform/docs/dom/Window/postMessage/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
-|Description=If Document A contains a reference
+|Description=If Document A (on http://127.0.0.1) contains a reference
-to the [[dom/HTMLIFrameElement/contentWindow|'''contentWindow''']] property of Document B, script in Document A can send a message to Document B by calling the '''postMessage''' method as follows:
+to the [[dom/HTMLIFrameElement/contentWindow|'''contentWindow''']] property of Document B (on http://localhost), script in Document A can send a message to Document B by calling the '''postMessage''' method as follows:
 |Code=var targetframe {{=}} document.getElementsByTagName('iframe')[0];
-targetframe.contentWindow.postMessage('Hello World');
+targetframe.contentWindow.postMessage('Hello World','http://localhost');
 |LiveURL=
 }}{{Single Example
 |Language=JavaScript